ikim025/ucr-cs100/textbook/assignment-help/bitwise-ops/README.md

 auto tenmilli_digseps = 1'0'0'000'00;
 ```
 Here, form of digit separating follows known convention for separating digits.
-In General, we use digit separators to improve aesthetic readability.
+In General, Digit Separators are meant to improve aesthetic readability.
 They do not affect the numeric value.

-We will be organizing all of our numbers in this write-up using the newly added C++14 digit separators in order to make the numbers easier to read.
+We'll be organizing all of our numbers in this write-up using the newly added C++14 digit separators in order to make the numbers easier to read.

 ## Binary Formats

 #### Binary Literals

-Binary literals using the prefixes `0b` or `0B` are now supported in the language.
+Binary literals specified using the prefixes `0b`or `0B` are now supported in the language.
-We can use these prefixes interchangebly.
+These prefixes can be used interchangeably.
 ```c++
 int AM = 0b11111001010;     // the number 1994 in binary using the 0b prefix
 int CB = 0B11111000111;     // the number 1991 in binary using the 0B prefix